How to send money to Sri Lanka in a few simple steps

 Customer service options.
 It's reassuring to know that customer assistance will be offered whenever you need it.
 Look for phone support, email assistance and live online chat.

 The exchange rate tells us what a currency is worth in terms of another currency.
 These rates fluctuate all the time and while there's no way to predict them, keeping an eye on them will tell you the best time to exchange money: the best time to send money to Sri Lanka is when either the Australian dollar is strong or the Sri Lankan rupee is weak.

 Below, you can see a real-time update of what the mid-market rate is for AUD/LKR as well as what it has been historically.

 There are a number of options available when you need to send funds to Sri Lanka, including:

-- Money transfer services.
-Companies like WorldRemit and Fast Remit offer quick online money transfers to Sri Lanka.
+Money transfer services.
+Companies like InstaReM and OFX offer quick online money transfers to Sri Lanka.

-- Pick up.
-Western Union and MoneyGram allow you to send money from your credit card or deposit cash and your funds can then be picked up from agent locations across Sri Lanka within minutes.
+Cash pick-up.
+WorldRemit, Ria, Western Union and MoneyGram allow you to send money from your credit card or deposit cash.
+Your funds can then be picked up from agent locations across Sri Lanka within minutes.